PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling

 \subsubsection{Example: Optimal Parameter Selection Based on Convergence Rates}

-To illustrate how theoretical convergence rates guide parameter selection in PCA-QS, we consider a hypothetical dataset with \( n = 100{,}000 \) samples and \( d = 50 \) features.
+To illustrate how theoretical convergence rates guide parameter selection in PCA-based Quantile Sampling (PCA-QS), we consider a hypothetical dataset with \( n = 100{,}000 \) samples and \( d = 50 \) features.
 The goal is to choose optimal values for the number of principal components \( k \), number of quantile bins \( m \), and the sampling retention rate \( \delta \) to achieve efficient, structure-preserving subsampling.

 \paragraph{Number of Principal Components \( k \)} The number of components \( k \) should capture sufficient variance while limiting computational cost.
 Let \( \rho_k = \sum_{j=1}^k \lambda_j / \sum_{j=1}^d \lambda_j \), where \( \lambda_j \) are eigenvalues of the covariance matrix.
 We select the smallest \( k \) satisfying both: